jameshughes89/cs102/src/site/labs/hello-world/hello-world.rst

             :width: 600 px
             :align: center

-            IntelliJ displaying the contents of a new project called "csci162-labs".
+            IntelliJ displaying the contents of a new project called "cs-labs".

 #.
 Add a Java class to the project